sveltejs/kit/documentation/docs/10-getting-started/10-introduction.md

 ## What is SvelteKit?

 SvelteKit is a framework for rapidly developing robust, performant web applications using [Svelte](https://svelte.dev/).
+If you're coming from React, SvelteKit is similar to Next.
+If you're coming from Vue, SvelteKit is similar to Nuxt.

 ## What is Svelte?